Introduction

 As with any other neural network we have to determine the weights of the RBF neuron.
 How do we do that?
 And what other things do we have to learn from the data for the model?

-• Parameters like \alpha, etc. depends on the actual radial basis function
+- Parameters like , etc. depends on the actual radial basis function

 Selection of RBF neurons